MITLibraries/carbon/README.md

 5. Run any `make` commands for testing the application.

-Any tests that involve connecting to the Data Warehouse will need to be run as an ECS task in `stage`, which requires building and publishing the Docker container image to ECR for the `stage` environment.
-As noted in step 1, the appropriate AWS credentials for the `stage` must be set to run the commands for building and publishing the Docker container image.
+Any tests that involve connecting to the Data Warehouse will need to be run as an ECS task in the `stage` environment, which requires building and publishing the Docker container image to ECR for `stage`.
+As noted in step 1, the appropriate AWS credentials for `stage` must be set to run the commands for building and publishing the Docker container image.
 The `ECR_NAME_STAGE` and `ECR_URL_STAGE` environment variables must also be set; the values correspond to the 'Repository name' and 'URI' indicated on ECR for the container image, respectively.

 ### Without Docker